RoxvilleRooster/easy-chair/_posts/2020-04-07-savage-three-rocketeers.md

 this highly secret element the packs do not produce enough thrust to lift a man off the ground, yet alone fly around for extended periods.
-A fully fuelled rocket pack has 20 units of fuel.
+A fully fueled rocket pack has 20 units of fuel.
 Each player needs to track these using a counter.
 Each round a pack is used for movement or to hover in place, one unit of fuel is expended.
-It makes no difference how far a hero moves — the motors are more efficient at higher speeds, hence moving the regular Chase [speed](#speed) burns the same fuel as moving on the tabletop, despite the former being considerably faster.
+It makes no difference how far a hero moves — the motors are more efficient at higher speeds, hence moving the regular Chase speed burns the same fuel as moving on the tabletop, despite the former being considerably faster.
 A character with an active rocket pack who lands at the very beginning of his turn, before taking any other actions, does not burn a point of fuel.
 Rocket packs have no gliding capability — when the pack runs out of fuel, the hero falls from the sky.